 The Planar 3-Coloring Problem is NP-complete.
 But that does not mean that all graph coloring problems are NP-complete.
 For example, 2-coloring is easy.
+(Try an example.)
 Also, if G is known to be a planar graph, then 4-coloring is trivial: the answer is always yes, by the following.

-Theorem 15.13.
+Theorem 17.29.
 (The 4-Color Theorem) Every planar graph is 4-colorable.

-15.9 Hamilton Cycles and Hamilton Paths
+17.9 Hamilton Cycles and Hamilton Paths

-Definition 15.17.
+Definition 17.30.
 Suppose that G is a simple graph.
 A simple cycle in G is a cycle that does not contain any vertex more than once.
 A Hamilton Cycle is a simple cycle that contains every vertex.